nekernel-org/nekernel/README.md

 ## Notice for Contributors:

-- You must mount the contents to the neos_esp.img prior running!
+- You must mount the contents to the nekernel-esp.img prior running!
 Otherwise the emulator won't find a valid ESP.
 - Always use `format.sh` before commiting and pushing your code!

 ## Quick Install: